|TYPE||RETAIL||PRICE||SAVE UP TO|

-SAFETY IS OUR #1 PRIORITY: In order to provide our guests with the safest and most comfortable sightseeing experience, Old Town Trolley Tours has implemented a number of new safety measures such as limiting seating to allow riders to maintain social distancing, face coverings required for all guests and an increased focus on disinfecting and sanitation.
+SAFETY IS OUR #1 PRIORITY: In order to provide our guests with the safest and most comfortable sightseeing experience, Old Town Trolley Tours has implemented a number of new safety measures such as face coverings required for all guests and an increased focus on disinfecting and sanitation.

 There’s no better way to see all of Key West than with Old Town Trolley Tours.